Farrah Abraham Flaunts Curves In Skimpy Pink Bikini During Beach Outing

 Farrah Abraham is no stranger to showcasing her curves, and that’s exactly what she did during a beach outing on Thursday in Los Angeles.

 The reality TV star was pictured basking in the sun while donning a super sexy pink bikini that barely contained her famous busty assets.
-She splashed around the shallow water for a bit and enjoyed the sunny weather in the two piece swimsuit, which featured a light pink sporty top, as well as high-waist and high-cut bottoms, which hugged her tiny waist and put her pert booty on full display.
+She splashed around the shallow water for a bit and enjoyed the sunny weather in the two-piece swimsuit, which featured a light pink sporty top, as well as high-waist and high-cut bottoms that hugged her tiny waist and put her pert booty on full display.

 The Teen Mom alum, who has a 10-year-old daughter named Sophia, appeared to be incredibly joyful as she took advantage of the warm springtime weather to go on a much-deserved beach break, which was certainly hard to fit in her busy schedule.
 According to the Daily Mail, she recently got a new job as a critic of feminist books for Penthouse.
 Farrah started her first review by declaring herself a “devout reader” who believes “women should write their life stories because most journeys teach valuable lessons.”